42sixsolutions/deckster/README.md

 # Using Deckster

+## Init
+Each deck should be initialized with a call to the '$(..).deckster(..)' function.
+The caller should be a jquery object containing the deck element.
+You should pass your configuration options to this call.

 ## Navigation
 For large pages with many cards or multiple decks, a navigation button bar is provided at the top right (position is configurable, see below).
 Each button opens a drop-down menu with a list of items, either cards or decks, listed by title.